 Scroll down to see the list of DevOps Influencers.

 In simple terms, DevOps removes the barriers between siloed development teams and IT Operations.
-Under this model, software developers work closely with operations throughout the entire software development lifecycle.
+Under this model, software developers work closely with operations throughout the entire development lifecycle.
 The graphic below summarizes the DevOps model in a pretty simple way.

 - Reach: Community size.